drewski3420/MMM-PublicTransit/README.md

 This [MagicMirror](https://magicmirror.builders/) module displays upcoming bus or train times from any transit stop across [150+ transit agencies in 25 countries](https://transitapp.com/en/region).
 See if your stop is served by [Transit](https://transitapp.com/) using their app before investing time in this module!

-If your transit agency publishes their schedule in GTFS format, [MMM-transitfeed](https://github.com/bnitkin/MMM-transitfeed) will work for you and does not need an API key.

 ![Example of MMM-PublicTransit](Images/sample.png)

+## Use Case

+Use this module to see upcoming departures from a bus or train stop of interest.

+Some transit agencies provide a standardized GTFS feed for real-time transit updates.
+But many supply their own API, or sometimes no programmatic way to access their transit times at all.
+Transit App partners with local transit agencies and combines it with crowdsourced data, to provide a standard, high-quality feed for public transit in most of North and South America and much of Europe.

+## Alternatives
+1. If your transit agency publishes their schedule in GTFS format, [MMM-transitfeed](https://github.com/bnitkin/MMM-transitfeed) will work for you and does not need an API key.
+On the plus side, you can refresh departure times as frequently as you desire.
+The downside may be that the configuration is somewhat more complex and specific to your local public transit agency.

+2. There are a few modules that use the Google Maps API: e.g., [MMM-GoogleBusSchedule](https://github.com/studio-1b/MMM-GoogleBusSchedule) and [MMM-LocalTransport](https://github.com/CFenner/MMM-LocalTransport).
+Unfortunately, as the Google Directions API is being deprecated, some of these may not work as intended unless the modules are re-written to use the Routes API.
+I have not tested which one of these still work.
+You will need a credit card for Google Cloud Platform, even if you limit yourself to the free tier.

+If you found this module useful, please consider leaving a star on GitHub so others may find it.
+Thank you!

 ## Pre-requisites